 asafoetida a pinch

-ginger n garlic crushed or made into a coarse paste 1/2 tbsp each
+ginger and garlic crushed or made into a coarse paste 1/2 tbsp each (optional)

-red chilly powder 1 tsp or a little more ( i use 2 tsp)
+red chilly powder 1 tsp or a little more ( or 2 whole red chillies for tempering)

-a cup of water extracted from a marble sized ball of tamarind
+2 tbsp thick water extract from a marble sized ball of tamarind

 salt to taste